Jiaxin-Cindy/Cindy_Gao_Polar_descriptive/README.md

 # Purpose for this project:
-1. Use Pandas to read csv file
+1. Use Polars to read csv file
-2. Write pandas functions for calculating mean, median and standard deviation for variables
+2. Write polars functions for calculating mean, median and standard deviation for variables
 3. Compare the functions for the accuracy
 4. Create data visualization (a boxplot) for variable Y
 5. Create a markdown or pdf file for the summary
+6. Use Profiler to compare between Pandas and Polars

 # Url to the raw data: